NHSDigital/dtos-participant-manager/README.md

 ### End to end testing

 In order to perform the end to end testing with playwright, there needs to be a stubbed out version of the OIDC provider.
-This is achieved using a Keycloak docker container.
+This is achieved using a keycloak docker container.

 To run this locally though, local certificates need to be generated and installed in the /keycloak-config folder, these also need to be trusted by dotnet